Characters: Rurouni Kenshin The Ten Swords

 - Evil Laugh: A few times.

-- Eviler than Thou: His first assignment was to eliminate the treacherous Choshu agent Iizuka, who was instrumental in Battousai's fatal match with the Yaminobu and Tomoe's death.
-He later remarks that such scum as Iizuka were far beneath his skills, but will bide his time serving the Ishin Shishi in order to make his name known.
+- Eviler Than Thou: His first assignment was to eliminate the treacherous Choshu agent Iizuka, who was instrumental in Battousai's fatal match with the Yaminobu and Tomoe's death.
+He later remarks that such scum as Iizuka are far beneath his skills, but will bide his time serving the Ishin Shishi in order to make his name known.

 - Evil Mentor: To Soujirou.
 And even then, he was nicer to him than his evil family would ever be.

-- Flaming Sword: A particularly disgusting one, considering that it's ignited from human fat.
+- Flaming Sword: A particularly disgusting one, considering that it works by soaking the blade in human fat.

 - Good Scars, Evil Scars: While Kenshin's scar is heroic, Shishio is just disfigured.